You Haven't Asked About My Wedding or What I Wore

 Distributed for University of Alaska Press

 For thirty years poet Jana Harris researched the diaries and letters of North American pioneer women.
-While the names and experiences of the authors varied, Harris found one narrative often connected them: their most powerful memories were of courtships and weddings.
-They dreamed of having a fine wedding while they spent their lives hauling water and scrubbing floors and hoping for admirers.
+While the names and experiences of the authors varied, Harris found one story often connected them: their most powerful memories were of courtships and weddings.
+They dreamed of having a fine wedding while they spent their lives hauling water, scrubbing floors, and hoping for admirers.
 Many married men they hardly knew.

-Based on interviews of nineteenth-century frontier women conducted during the 1920s and ’30s, Harris uses her compelling poetry to resurrect a forgotten history.
+Based on primary research of nineteenth-century frontier women, Harris uses her compelling poetry to resurrect a forgotten history.
 She captures the hope, anxiety, anger, and despair of these women through a variety of characters and poetic strategies, while archival photographs give faces to the names and details to the settings.
 Harris’s meticulous research and stirring words give these pioneer women a renewed voice that proves the timelessness of the hopes and fears of love and marriage.